Skip to Content

 2. In a 4 cup liquid measuring cup, whisk together the milk, egg whites, extract, flavoring and sour cream.

 3. In the bowl of a stand mixer, with the paddle attachment attached, mix the flour, sugar, baking powder, baking soda, and salt on low speed until combined.
 Add butter one tablespoon at a time until the mixture forms pea-sized pieces, about 1 minute.
-Reserve ½ cup of the milk mixture and pour the remaining to the flour mixture and mix on medium-high speed until light and fluffy, about 1 minute.
-Reduce the mixer speed to medium-low and add the reserved ½ cup milk mixture to the batter and mix until combined, about 30 seconds.
+Reserve 1 cup of the milk mixture and pour the remaining to the flour mixture and mix on medium-high speed until light and fluffy, about 1 minute.
+Reduce the mixer speed to medium-low and add the reserved 1 cup milk mixture to the batter and mix until combined, about 30 seconds.
 Do not over mix.
 The batter may look curdled.
 Give the batter a final stir by hand with a rubber spatula.
-Divide batter in half and color one half with pink food coloring.
-Divide batter between cake pans, alternating colors.
-Using a wooden skewer, swirl figure 8 patterns in the cake batter in each pan to create a swirl effect.
-Gently tap cake pans on the counter to settle the batter and bake until a toothpick inserted in the centers comes out with a few moist crumbs attached, about 30 to 35 minutes, switching and rotating pans halfway through baking.

-BUBBLE GUM BUTTERCREAM
+BUBBLE GUM FROSTING

 ASSEMBLE

-1. Place a nonslip mat on top of your cake turntable.
-Place a 10 inch cake board on top.
+1. Place a nonslip mat on top of a cake turntable.
+Place a 8 inch cake board on top.
 Spread a small amount of buttercream in the center to act as glue for the cake.
-Center one cake layer on an 8-inch cake board and place the cake board on the 10-inch cake board on the cake turntable.
-Spread about 2/3 cup buttercream over the top, spreading in an even layer all the way to the side.
-Place the second cake layer on top, gently pressing to adhere.
-Spread another 2/3 cup buttercream over the top of the cake in an even layer.
-Add the third cake layer on top (bottom side up).
+Center one cake layer on the cake board.

 CRUMB COATING